orientechnologies/orientdb-docs/release/3.2/What-is-new-in-OrientDB-3.2.md

 ## Security

-In OrientDB 3.2 it is possible to provide an admin user with password, instead of using a default admin user.
+In OrientDB 3.2 it is possible in the multimodel API to provide an admin user with password, instead of using a default admin user.
 ```
 OrientDB orientdb = ...;